 Now that you have a basic understanding of www and non-www website URLs, let’s dive deeper and look at the pros and cons of both.

-Another benefit of a www URL is that it lets you set cookies for your specific www subdomain.
+A www URL give you more control over cookies for your specific www subdomain.

-But before you understand that, you need to know how cookies work.
-Let’s say that you have a www.abc.com domain, and if you set cookies for it, then it will pass down to all the subdomains.
-So, if you have subdomains x.www.abc.com and y.www.abc.com, then the cookies will pass down to those as well.
+Let’s say that you have a www.abc.com domain, and if you set cookies for it, then those cookies will pass down to all the subdomains.
+For subdomains x.www.abc.com and y.www.abc.com, the cookies will pass down to those as well.

 Adding a www prefix allows you to restrict your cookies to your root domain so that there aren’t any additional cookies that get passed down to other subdomains.
 Therefore, for a website with multiple subdomains, it is good to use www URLs so that you can restrict cookies for each.